PolySparrow/AI-Meal-Prep-Helper/README.md

 # AI-Meal-Prep-Helper
-This utilizes llama3 to generate a schedule on what days to prep meals
+This makes a meal schedule based on recipe URLs.
+AI may be utilized in the future .